sitepress/website/pages/basics/traversal.html.md

 order: 3
 ---

-Sitepress pages are organized as a hierarchical tree.
-For example, given the site directory:
+Sitepress pages are organized in a hierarchical tree.
+For example, given a site directory organized like this:

 ```
 ├── helpers